nexcter/Roblox-Freedom-Distribution-Launcher/README.md

 - Extract RFD to a folder.
 - Download the latest RFD:L release from this repository.
 - Place the launcher anywhere you want and run the program.
+- Notice: Windows Smartscreen might trigger an alert if you try to open the application, this happens because the application is not signed.
+If you wish to use the program, click on 'More Info' and Run anyway.

 # Hosting a Server
 - To host a server using RFD:L, you must obtain a place which has a ```GameConfig``` file.